 With Christmas nearly upon us, many people are busy planning for the festive season and starting to look forward to 2020.
-However, there might just be a nasty late Christmas present in store when Microsoft release their latest security update which is due towards the middle of January 2020.
+However, there might just be a nasty late Christmas present in store when Microsoft release their latest security update which is due towards March 2020.

 The technical details can be found here.

 The concern is around the LDAP signing requirement.
 In summary, a change is going to be introduced that changes the default behaviour of connections to Microsoft Active Directory (MSAD) that will result in "non-secure" connections being dropped.
 This means that attempts to log on to Oracle EPM (although it should be noted that this applies to any software that makes similar connections) may result in the following:

 So, with that out of the way, how can you check whether this is likely to affect you?
 This can be done by confirming how each Microsoft Active Directory defined in Shared Services has been configured.

 The following example shows one of the inlumi labs setups: